Infinite-Dimensional Diffusion Models: Introduction

-\paragraph{The Cameron-Martin space} The covariance operator $C$ plays a special role in that it characterizes the `shape' of the Gaussian measure $\Normal(0, C)$.
-Indeed, one may define another inner product space $U$ associated to $C$, which is a (compactly embedded) subspace $U\subseteq H$ called the \textit{Cameron-Martin space} of $\Normal(0,C)$.
-Assuming that $C$ is non-degenerate, the Cameron-Martin space is defined via the inner product Since $C^{-1}$ is unbounded, $U$ is indeed a smaller space than $H$; more specifically, one can show that $U=C^{1/2}H$.
-In order to generate a realization of $X\sim \Normal(0,C)$, one may simply draw i.i.d.\ coefficients $(\xi_i \sim \Normal(0,1) : i\ge 1)$ and set $X= \sum_{i=1}^N c_i^{1/2}\xi_i e_i$ where $(c_i,e_i)_{i= 1}^\infty$ are the eigenpairs of $C$.\footnote{This is also called the Karhunen-Lo\`eve expansion of $X$, and in finite dimensions relates to the simple fact that $C^{-1/2}X\sim \Normal(0,\Id)$.}
+The covariance operator $C$ plays a special role in that it characterizes the `shape' of the Gaussian measure $\Normal(0, C)$.
+Indeed, one may define another canonical inner product space $U$ associated to $C$, which is a (compactly embedded) subspace $U\subseteq H$ called the \textit{Cameron--Martin space} of $\Normal(0,C)$.
+Intuitively speaking, with respect to the geometry of $U$, a random variable $X\sim \mathcal N(0,C)$ will have `identity' covariance.
+Assuming that $C$ is non-degenerate, the Cameron--Martin space is defined via the inner product Since $C^{-1}$ is unbounded, $U$ is indeed a smaller space than $H$; more specifically, one can show that $U=C^{1/2}H$.
+In order to generate a realization of $X\sim \Normal(0,C)$, one may simply draw i.i.d.\ coefficients $(\xi_i \sim \Normal(0,1) : i\ge 1)$ and set $X= \sum_{i=1}^N c_i^{1/2}\xi_i e_i$ where $(c_i,e_i)_{i= 1}^\infty$ are the eigenpairs of $C$.\footnote{This is also called the Karhunen--Lo\`eve expansion of $X$, and in finite dimensions relates to the simple fact that $C^{-1/2}X\sim \Normal(0,\Id)$.}

 It is important to note that $X$ almost surely does \textit{not} take values in $U$.
 As an example, let $H=L^2([0,1])$, and consider a one-dimensional Brownian motion process $(B_t:t\in [0,1])$.
 Of course, $B\in H$ almost surely.
-The Cameron-Martin space of $B$, however, is given as the space $U=H^1([0,1])$ of weakly differentiable functions on $[0,1]$.
+The Cameron--Martin space of $B$, however, is given as the space $U=H^1([0,1])$ of weakly differentiable functions on $[0,1]$.
 Since the sample paths of $B$ are almost surely nowhere differentiable \citep{karatzas1991brownian}, we conclude that almost surely $B\notin U$.\footnote{Here, we have used that functions in $H^1$ are absolutely continuous, and therefore almost everywhere differentiable on $[0,1]$.} Nevertheless, $U$ does indicate the regularity of the Gaussian process at hand: the more regular $U$, the more regular the draws from the corresponding Gaussian measure.

-\paragraph{Gradients in Hilbert spaces} We now define notions of `steepest ascent,' i.e., gradients, in a Hilbert space setting.
-Since the underlying inner product of a Hilbert space $H$ defines the `length scales' and distances in $H$, gradients depend on the inner product of $H$.
-In fact, as we will see below, it will be convenient to formulate infinite-dimensional SGMs using the $U$-score $\nabla_U\log p_t$.

-Suppose $f:H\to \R$ is a differentiable function.
-Denote the partial (Fr\'{e}chet) derivatives of $f$ at any point $x$ in direction $\nu$, for $\nu\in H$, by $\frac{\partial f}{\partial \nu}(x)$.
-Then, the $H$-gradient $\nabla_Hf (x)$ of $f$ at $x$ is the unique element which represents these partial derivatives of $f$ with respect to the $H$-inner product:\footnote{$\nabla_H f$ always exists uniquely by the Riesz representation theorem.
-The differentiability requirement on $f$ here is in the Fr\'echet sense.}